 What is “touch IC disease”?
 There are two chips on the iPhone 6 plus logic board that handle the touch functionality.
 The two chips are called Meson and Cumulus to the repair community.
 U2401 (Cumulus) and U2402 (Meson) as they are known in the schematics.

 It seems as though some of the balls under the BGA chip break free from the logic board when the frame of the iPhone bends thus causing intermittent “no touch” problems.
-This problem has been essentially an epidemic.
+This problem has been an epidemic.
 It’s happening at such an outstanding rate that most microsoldering repair shops can’t keep up with the demand to repair.

 Apple really should issue a recall on the problem or perhaps, offer to fix the problem for free.
+The problem is a design flaw.

 If you prefer to have a professional do the repair, then feel free to contact us via our online form.